Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 - funded or co-financed by the European Social Fund

-- otherwise publicly funded and lead to a qualification (up to and including level 3) accredited by Ofqual or is pursuant to Section 96 of the Learning and Skills Act 2000
+- otherwise publicly funded and lead to a qualification (up to and including level 3) accredited by Ofqual or on the ESFA list of qualifications approved for funding 14 to 19

 - a 16 to 19 traineeship programme